Diarrhoea & Constipation on Mounjaro

 Does Mounjaro cause diarrhoea?

-Two studies showed that around one in five people on Mounjaro get diarrhoea, making it the second most common side effect behind nausea.
+Two studies showed that around one in five people on Mounjaro get diarrhoea, making it the second most common side effect behind nausea

 Make sure you drink plenty of water to prevent dehydration, as you’ll lose vital fluids in loose, watery stools.
 Severe dehydration can cause kidney problems and lead to hospital stays, so stay on top of your fluid intake.
-Sip fluids slowly and aim to get around 10 cups (4 pints) of water, squash, or herbal tea daily.
+Sip fluids slowly and aim to get around 10 cups (four pints) of water, squash, or herbal tea daily.

 You can choose low-fibre foods like:

-• White bread
+• white bread

-• Pasta
+• pasta

-• Noodles
+• noodles

-• Rice
+• rice

-• Cooked vegetables with the skin removed
+• cooked vegetables with the skin removed

-• Skinless and cooked fruits
+• skinless and cooked fruits

-• Fruit juice
+• fruit juice

 Try the following soft foods, which can be easier to digest while your stomach is feeling sensitive:

-• Ice creams and sorbets
+• ice creams and sorbets

-• Jelly
+• jelly

-• Mashed potatoes
+• mashed potatoes

-• Milk puddings
+• milk puddings

-• Sorbets
+• sorbets

-• White fish
+• white fish

-• Yoghurt
+• yoghurt

-When to speak to a doctor:
+When to speak to a doctor about Mounjaro diarrhoea

 If you’re taking Mounjaro and have diarrhoea, the following symptoms are red flags that mean you should speak with a doctor:

-• Your watery stools happen frequently or are severe.
+• your watery stools happen frequently or are severe

-• They last for more than a week.
+• they last for more than a week

-• You have blood in your stool.
-This may mean they’re dark or black.
+• you have blood in your stool; this may mean they’re dark or black

-• You’re also vomiting and can’t keep fluids down.
+• you’re also vomiting and can’t keep fluids down

-• You have an ongoing, severe bellyache.
+• you have an ongoing, severe bellyache

-• You’ve unintentionally lost weight.
+• you’ve unintentionally lost weight

-• Diarrhoea occurs at night and disrupts your sleep.
+• diarrhoea occurs at night and disrupts your sleep

-• You have symptoms of dehydration, such as passing less urine than usual or feeling drowsy, light-headed, and dizzy.
+• you have symptoms of dehydration, such as passing less urine than usual or feeling drowsy, light-headed, and dizzy

 Does Mounjaro cause constipation?

 Yes.
 People regularly experience constipation on Mounjaro.
 In two clinical trials, 15 out of 100 participants without diabetes and nine out of 100 with diabetes experienced Mounjaro-related constipation as a side effect.
+Constipation is considered very common with Mounjaro, affecting more than one in 10 people who take it.

-This happens because Mounjaro slows digestion to make you feel fuller for longer.
+Mounjaro slows digestion to make you feel fuller for longer.
 This effect can make constipation more likely, as food stays in the bowel for longer (sometimes several hours or days).
 During this time your body absorbs more water from the food, which can make your stools hard, dry, and difficult to pass.

 How to relieve constipation on Mounjaro

-Diet and lifestyle changes, over-the-counter remedies, and taking the right preventive steps can all help you deal with constipation caused by Mounjaro.
 Like other common side effects, constipation typically improves within a few days on its own.
 However, if you’re finding constipation uncomfortable, changes to what you eat might help you go more regularly and feel better.
 Try:

 • Fruits containing sorbitol, a sugar alcohol that can have a laxative effect.
 These include apples, apricots, grapes, raspberries, and strawberries.